Code-Institute-Submissions/foodchannel101/README.md

 # Food Channel
 ### Data Centric Development Milestone Project
-Food Channel is an online cookbook where users can browse recipes.
+Food Channel is a 'Recipe Manager Application' where user can manage their own recipes and blog them in the app which is only visible for registered users.
 Users can register, log-in, submit, edit and delete recipes they have created.
-It is a clean and simple design with short and clear text.
-The website is catered to food lovers whose inlove with International fusion cuisine.
+It is simple design with short and clear context and focused on data centric based on the requirements of the MS3 project.

+The application is catered to food lovers whose inlove with foods and wants to keep and their own recipes.

 ![site logo](images/annie-spratt.jpg)